Ellis Park / Tampawardli (Park 24)

 In the 20th century, the Commonwealth Government took over posts and telegraphs.
 The compound here became part of the PMG – the “Post Master General’s” Department.
 The “telegraph station” as it was then known, included stables, and later (from the 1920’s) it was known as the PMG Department’s garage.

-But despite its new premises across West Terrace, back in 1956, the PMG didn’t want to surrender its building on the Park Lands.
+But despite its premises across West Terrace, back in 1956, the PMG didn’t want to surrender its building on the Park Lands.
 Even after the PMG’s department was split up, in the 1970’s, into the separate entities of “Australia Post” and “Telecom” (now Telstra) this land was still burdened with an old metal shed.
 By that stage it was just called a transport depot.
 When it was no longer needed as a transport depot, the shed was then reserved for the use of postal and telecommunications employees, as a recreation facility.
 It was known by that stage as the Post-Tel Institute building.

 It took until 1987 for the metal shed to be demolished and the site returned to Park Lands.
 Now there is no record that a signals station or anything else, ever existed here.